 Q: Can I say that I am a Lineage teacher once I’ve received my training certificate?

-No. You can say that you are a graduate of the Lineage Project public training.
+No. You can say that you are a graduate of Lineage Project's 20-hour public training intensive.
 Lineage teachers are defined solely as teachers employed by Lineage Project.

 Q: Will this training guarantee me a spot as a volunteer Lineage teacher?